-Making Tax Digital (MTD) will put many practices under pressure when it comes into effect for all VAT registered companies in April 2019.
-For those who haven’t started the transition, there are only nine months to go until the deadline.
-Moving hundreds of VAT clients to online software in under a year is an enormous task that requires a solid action plan.
+Making Tax Digital (MTD) will likely put many practices under pressure when it comes into effect for VAT registered companies in April 2019.
+Moving VAT clients to online software in a short timeframe can be a significant task, but with a solid action plan, you can get your practice and clients ready.

 To ensure a successful MTD transition, getting your team ready is vital.
 With some careful planning and communication, it’s not too late to support your clients through their transition to online ahead of HMRC’s April deadline.
 Here are four ways you can get your team and your practice in shape.